-In order to limit the risk of over-worked employees who could become lackadaisical leading to non-compliance to internal controls and to further limit the risk of fraud and corruption Bitou will compel all employees to take annual leave, in terms of the Condi-tions of Service.
-This control also limits the risk of unethical indivi-duals, mono-policing specific tasks.
+To limit the risk of over-worked employees who could become lackadaisical leading to non-compliance to internal controls and to further limit the risk of fraud and corruption Bitou will compel all employees to take annual leave, in terms of the Conditions of Service.
+This control also limits the risk of unethical individuals, monopolizing specific tasks.